-Making a briefcase by hand
+Making leather items by hand

 Unlike the standard models that are cut by plotter, bespoke items are cut by hand.
 We use patterns to draw contours of soon-to-be case details.
 After that we cut drawn details with medical scalpel.

 Then, the edges of some details are bevelled that make them more beautiful and pleasant to touch.

 We use ruler to mark prospective stitch holes each 5 mm.
 It is essential at this stage to have the same number of holes of sewing details.

 After that, we use hand-punch to make holes.
 One case has approximately 2000 stitch holes.

 The thickness of leather is 3-4 mm.
 It is too excessive for some details that require more flexibility.
 That is why we use special tool to cut off a leather layer from the opposite side.